-This Spring Vegetable Salad with Lemon Basil Vinaigrette and Roasted Chickpeas is a wonderful seasonal meal!
+This Spring Salad with Lemon Basil Vinaigrette and Roasted Chickpeas makes a wonderful seasonal meal!

 It’s the perfect way to celebrate warmer spring weather!